40 Zesty Z-Words To Add To Your Vocabulary

 Zanyism is literally the behavior or quality of being “zany” or clownish—or, in other words, horseplay or tomfoolery.

-Popular in the early 1900s, a zarnder was a woman’s loose ringlet of hair worn over one shoulder.
-It derives from a slang corruption of the name of Queen Alexandra, the wife and consort of King Edward VII, who popularized the style.
+Zarnder was a hairstyle, popular in the 1900s, in which a woman wore loose ringlet of hair over one shoulder.
+It derives from a slang corruption of the name of Queen Alexandra, the wife and consort of King Edward VII.
+She popularized the style.

-An isolated sandy inlet or cave in a coastal cliff is a zawn.
+An isolated sandy inlet or cave in a cliff on the coast is a zawn.

-1960s slang for something showy or colourful.
-The OED suggests it might be a combination of “zippy” and “jazzy.”
+Slang from the 1960s for something showy or colorful.
+The Oxford English Dictionary suggests it might be a combination of “zippy” and “jazzy.”

 A South African slang word describing anything trashy or commonplace.
 It derives from the name of the Ford Zephyr, a car apparently once popular among working-class South Africans.